Jos3lu/EnjoyMadrid/README.md

 # EnjoyMadrid

 <p align="justify">
-  Enjoy Madrid is a mobile and desktop application developed in Ionic and Spring Boot, created to recommend sustainable routes in the city of Madrid, is characterized by   including factors of air pollution in the creation of routes, in addition to taking into account the tourist preferences of users.
+  Enjoy Madrid is a mobile and desktop application developed in Ionic and Spring Boot.
+Created to recommend sustainable routes in the city of Madrid, it includes air pollution factors in the creation of routes, in addition to taking into account the tourist preferences of users.
+Users can also search for different places in Madrid by categories or a search bar (e.g. to search for hamburger joints).
 </p>

  ![Home page EnjoyMadrid](readme-resources/home_page.PNG)